Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 Various Species of Rockrose

 We only have a few species of rockrose here in North America; in the Mediterranean regions, however, there are over 20.
-Here are a few that are available on our continent:
+Here are a few rockrose variations that are available on our continent:

-- Sun rose (Cistus albidus) grows 3 feet tall and wide and has a dense, bushy pattern of growth.
-They are beautiful with the yellow centers inside the dark lilac pink flowers.
+This variation grows 3 feet tall and wide and has a dense, bushy pattern of growth.
+They are beautiful with the yellow centers inside the dark lilac-pink flowers.
 Once these plants get more mature, they may become leggy, in which case it always easier to replace them than to try to prune them into shape.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.